alexVezer/background-generator/README.md

 # background-generator

-Simple JS website which generates a liniar gradient background and shows the coresponding css.
+Simple JS website which generates a linear gradient background and provedes the corresponding CSS.